-What Can a Handyman Do in Richmond, Virginia?
+What Can a Handyman Do Without a License in Richmond, Virginia?

 In Richmond, Virginia, most “handyman” work can be done without a state contractor license only if each job stays under Virginia’s contractor-licensing threshold (including labor and materials) and the work does not cross into separately licensed trades (electrical/plumbing/HVAC/gas).
 Once you exceed the per-job threshold (or take on regulated trade work), Virginia requires a DPOR contractor license and Richmond typically still requires a local Business Professional & Occupational License (BPOL) to operate legally.